-Across game species, harvest in 2022 have begun to recover did not vary substantially from pre-covid operating levels.
-The lack of travel prohibited an outfitting season in 2020 and 2021 saw a small reduction in harvest as travel restrictions relaxed after the hunting season began.
-2021 was also the only year on record where most outfitter clients were non-resident Canadians due to tighter restrictions on international travel.
+Across game species, harvest in 2018 and 2019 did not vary substantially from the previous five years.
+However, the lack of travel prohibited an outfitting season in 2020 and 2021 saw a small reduction in harvest as travel restrictions relaxed after the hunting season began.
+2021 was also the first year on record where the majority of outfitter clients were non-resident Canadians due to tighter restrictions on international travel.

 Although we explored the use of hunter observations to understand trends and demographics with harvested big game species in the Mackenzie Mountains, lack of systematic monitoring for northern mountain caribou (Rangifer tarandus), moose (Alces alces), wolf (Canis lupus) and grizzly bear (Ursus arctos) precluded us from validating this data as a monitoring tool.
-Mountain goat (Oreamnos americanus), wolverine (Gulo gulo) and black bear (Ursus americanus) generally do not have enough observations per year to assess populations using these methods.
+Mountain goat (Oreamnos americanus), wolverine (Gulo gulo), and black bear (Ursus americanus) generally do not have enough observations per year to assess populations using these methods.
 However, even though these data remain unvalidated for many species, it has been demonstrated that these data can provide valuable insight, especially collected over time long periods of time, into trends and demographics of populations that are costly to monitor and difficult to access.